mmolenda/missalemeum/README.md

 and navigate to http://0.0.0.0:5000/.

-#### API endpoints:
+## API endpoints:

-* `GET /` serve the static files
+* `GET /` serves the UI and the static files
 * `GET /calendar/{year}` get calendar for the whole year in format YYYY, e.g. "2018"
 * `GET /date/{date}` get proper for given date in format YYYY-MM-DD, e.g. "2018-05-03"
 * `GET /proper/{proper_id}` get proper for given observance by ID, regardless of its place in the calendar; ID can be found in response from `/calendar` endpoint, e.g. "sancti:12-24" for Nativity Vigil or "tempora:Adv4-0" for fourth Advent Sunday

-### Docker
+* `GET /ical` get the calendar for 1st and 2nd class feast in ICal format, which can be imported to any calendar software such as Google Calendar

-Docker setup spins up the application in the API mode.
+## Docker

-It copies only the necessary files from Divinum Officium to keep the image light and serves the application using Gunicorn.
+Docker setup copies only the necessary files from Divinum Officium to keep the image light and serves the application using Gunicorn.

 ```bash
 $ docker build -t missal1962 .